Paymo Logo

 While the trial period differs from app to app (from 10 to 30 days or even more), I advise limiting the testing to the shortest trial period offered.
 This is good because it helps you stay focused and get a result faster without asking for trial extensions.

-The best practice is to simultaneously test all the apps with the same project.
+The best practice is to test all the apps with the same project simultaneously.
 It can’t be an actual project because you don’t have the time to complete it, but you can emulate one and put it on fast-forward.
 Even if it’s not easy, it has many benefits.
 First, you and those involved in the project can compare the apps in parallel, test the speed with less or more data, check usability, the level of support you receive, etc.

 Create a spreadsheet, share it with everyone using the app, and encourage them to leave feedback.
 Picking the “winner” together with your team is much better than choosing it yourself.